tabcat/rough-opal/rough-opal/APPLICATION.md

 <img src="./.assets/architecture-diagram2.png" alt="architecture diagram" width="777" />

+*With the ability to backup and update Merkle-CRDT replicas, peers can read and merge the replicas of peers that have gone offline.*

 ---

 Because the work done for OrbitDB under a previous grant was not accepted, doing this with OrbitDB would be very difficult due to some tight coupling.